rubykv/java-ai-tools/README.md

 # java-ai-tools
-List of all cool java-ai tools from around the world.
+Curated list of the coolest AI tools for Java devs—AI magic, Java power!
 -------------------------------------------------------------------

 ## Java Tools for Inference